(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Peptic ulcers

-Over time, damage to the valves of your heart can occur, causing difficulty catching your breath, weakness and fatigue or a heart murmur.
-In serious cases, this can lead to congestive heart failure.
+Over time, damage to the valves of the patient's heart may occur, causing difficulty breathing, weakness and fatigue or a heart murmur.
+In serious cases, this may lead to congestive heart failure.

 Carcinoid syndrome causes